JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds a new parameter `creator` to the `object` command.
 	- Adds new paints to the `terrain` command.
 	- Adds support for custom paint color the `terrain` command.

-- v1.5
-	- Fixes painting using wrong circle or rectangle size.

 Thanks for Azumatt for creating the mod icon!